Federal vs. Private Student Loans: Which Is Better to Secure for College?

 Private loans usually require a parent or guardian co-signer who will be responsible for the loan balance if you’re unable to pay.
 Because federal loans aren’t credit-based, they don’t have this requirement.

 It’s easy to consolidate your federal loans into one, easy-to-remember payment.
+The federal government offers the opportunity for you to take out a Direct Consolidation Loan to lump all of your smaller federal loans into a single payment.
 Consolidation uses a weighted average of your interest rates and — again — it’s not credit-dependent.

-Some private loans make you pay a penalty if you pay off the loan before the term, as the lender won’t earn all the interest income you’d otherwise pay.
-Federal loans do not come with these penalties.
+Some private loans make you pay a penalty if you pay off the loan before the term.
+Why?
+The lender won’t earn all the interest income you’d otherwise pay.
+Federal loans don't come with these penalties.